NicoloMoretti/barracks/README.md

 ### Automatic installation instructions:

-Will setup barracks to work from anywhere within the terminal.
+Will setup barracks to work from anywhere within the terminal/cmd.

 #### Automatic installation for **Windows**: